fjaderboll/datahub/README.md

 ### Goal
 The goal is a fast lightweight system that uses standard REST for storing and retrieving data.
-Backend is written in PHP and frontend using Aurelia using pure Javascript, so this can easily be put on any web hotel or be self hosted on your own webserver.
+Backend is written in PHP and frontend using Angular, so this can easily be put on any web hotel or be self hosted on your own webserver.

 ### Structure